sgoldenlab/simba/docs/tutorial.md

 ### Step 1: Load Project Config
 In this step you will load the *project_config.ini* file that was created.
 > **Note:** A project_config.ini should always be loaded before any other process.

 1. In the main SimBA window, click on `File` and `Load project`.
 The following windows will pop up.

 <p align="center">
   <img width="302" height="232" src="https://github.com/sgoldenlab/simba/blob/master/images/loadprojectini.PNG">
 </p>

-2. Click on `Browse File`.
-Then, go to the directory that you created your project in and click on your *project folder*.
+2. Click on the `Browse File` button.
+Then navigate to the directory that you created your project in and click on your *project folder*.
 Locate the *project_config.ini* file and select it.
 Once this step is completed, it should look like the following, and you should no longer see the text *No file selected*.

 <p align="center">
   <img width="500" height="60" src="https://github.com/sgoldenlab/simba/blob/master/images/loadedprojectini.PNG">